ARTICLE

 Critically Endangered Species: Bolivian Chinchilla Rat

-The Bolivian chinchilla rat (Abrocoma boliviensis) is a rodent found in a small section of the Santa Cruz region of Bolivia.
+The Bolivian chinchilla rat (Abrocoma boliviensis) is a found in a small section of the Manuel M. Caballero Province of Bolivia.
 It is critically endangered because its extent of occurrence is less than 100 square kilometers (39 square miles).
+The major threat to this species is loss of its habitat.
+People are clearing forests to create more land for agriculture.
+Scientists do not know a lot about these , in part because they are so rare.

 Extinct in the Wild

-Extinct in the Wild: Monut Kaala Cyanea
+Extinct in the Wild: Alagoas Curassow

 Extinct

-A species is extinct when there is no reasonable doubt that the last remaining individual of that species has died.
+A species is considered extinct when there is no reasonable doubt that the last remaining individual of that species has died.

 Extinct: Cuban Macaw

-The Cuban macaw (Ara tricolor) was a tropical parrot native to Cuba and a small Cuban island, Isla de la Juventud.
+The Cuban (Ara tricolor) was a tropical native to Cuba and a small Cuban island, Isla de la Juventud.
 Hunting and collecting the birds for pets led to the bird’s extinction.
 The last specimen of the Cuban macaw was collected in 1864.

 Endangered Species and People

-When a species is classified as endangered, governments and international organizations can work to protect it.
-Laws may limit hunting and destruction of the species’ habitat.
-Individuals and organizations that break these laws may face huge fines.
-Because of such actions, many species have recovered from their endangered status.
+When a species is classified as endangered, governments and i can work to protect it.
+Laws, such as the Endangered Species Act in the United States, may limit hunting and destruction of the species’ habitats.
+Individuals and organizations that break these laws may face huge .
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora controls the trade of animals across borders and stops the trade of endangered species.
+Local and regional organizations also work to increase the populations of threatened or once-threatened species.
+Because of such actions, some species have recovered from their endangered status.

 Media Credits